leikoilja/ha-google-home/CONTRIBUTING.md

 ## Pre-commit

 With Poetry installed, run `poetry install` in the repo root.
-It will create virualenv with all required packages.
+It will create a virualenv with all required packages.

 If GRPC fails to compile on MacOS, run `export CFLAGS="-DHAVE_UNISTD_H"` first.
 It should be resolved in GRPC 1.36.